Showcase-Portfolio/Gang-of-Four-Design-Patterns/README.md

-# Gang-of-Four-Design-Patterns
+# Gang of Four-Design Patterns

-Demonstration of Gang of Four Design Patterns
+Demonstration of Gang of Four Design Patterns.